-Sensor timing is shown in terms of pixel clock cycles (see Figure 8 on page 11).
+Sensor timing is shown in terms of pixel clock cycles (see Figure 8).
 The recommended pixel clock frequency is 74.25 MHz.
 The vertical blanking and the total frame time equations assume that the integration time (coarse integration time plus fine integration time) is less than the number of active lines plus the blanking lines: